hturnbull93/portfolio/README.md

 - Set html's background color.
 - Set paragraph's font to Montserrat and line height to 1.6.

+Also, as the border on the layout is no longer randomly chosen, removed the Math.random stub in snapshot tests.

 ### Refactoring Sidebar

 In the new design there is a navbar instead of a sidebar, which also only contains internal navigation.